 In the GROMACS MD and analysis programs one uses groups of atoms to perform certain actions on.
-The maximum number of groups is 256, but every atom can only belong to four different groups, one of each of the following kinds:
+The maximum number of groups is 256, but each atom can only belong to six different groups, one each of the following:

-- T-coupling group The temperature coupling parameters (reference temperature, time constant, number of degrees of freedom, see 3.4.4) can be defined for each T-coupling group separately.
-For example, in a solvated macromolecule the solvent (that tends to produce more heating by force and integration errors) can be coupled with a shorter time constant to a bath than a macromolecule, or a surface can be kept cooler than an adsorbing molecule.
-Many different T-coupling groups may be defined. - Freeze group Atoms that belong to a freeze group are kept stationary in the dynamics.
-This is useful during equilibration, e.g. to avoid that badly placed solvent molecules will give unreasonable kicks to protein atoms, although the same effect can also be obtained by putting a restraining potential on the atoms that must be protected.
-The freeze option can be used on one or two coordinates of an atom, thereby freezing the atoms in a plane or on a line.
-Many freeze groups can be defined.
+T-coupling group The temperature coupling parameters (reference temperature, time constant, number of degrees of freedom, see 3.4.4) can be defined for each T-coupling group separately.
+For example, in a solvated macromolecule the solvent (that tends to generate more heating by force and integration errors) can be coupled with a shorter time constant to a bath than is a macromolecule, or a surface can be kept cooler than an adsorbing molecule.
+Many different T-coupling groups may be defined.
+See also center of mass groups below.